octokit/plugin-rest-endpoint-methods.js/docs/repos/createDeployment.md

 be `deploy:migrations` to run schema changes on the system.
 In the compiled world this could be a flag to compile an application with debugging enabled.

-Users with `repo` or `repo_deployment` scopes can create a deployment for a given ref.

 Merged branch response:

 You will see this response when GitHub automatically merges the base branch into the topic branch instead of creating